 Fortunately, preclinical research suggests that the primary psychoactive in cannabis, tetrahydrocannabinol (THC), is a muscle relaxant.
 The herb can be applied topically via a cannabis-infused cream or in a transdermal patch.

 While smoking is always an option, vaporization is also a healthier way to take your mind off of the pain and discomfort.
+Try vaping during your period with the Firefly 2 Vaporizer.
 Some lucky individuals even have access to cannabis-infused suppositories to relieve cramps in a localized area.

 2. Aches and pains